-The configuration file may be broken up into several templates.
+As you can see, the configuration file may be broken up in to several templates.
 Each template represents one part of the configuration file, and the order in which they are used is determined by the alphabetical sorting order of the template file name.
 This is why a two-digit number, which determines its placement within the final configuration file when it is regenerated, precedes each template file name.

-To place additional elements in the configuration file, such as a new user in the password file, you can add a new template file in the configuration files template directory.
+To place added elements in the configuration file, such as a new user in the password file, you can add a new template file in the configuration files template directory.
 Add the text desired for placement in the configuration file in a new template file.
 The file name should contain two leading digits that will determine your additions placement within the regenerated configuration file.

-NOTE: Adding a template file does not cause the configuration file to be regenerated.
-Regeneration of a configuration file from its templates is only performed when the system determines that a change has been requested by the user in the user interface.
-In some cases, system events cause a file to be regenerated, but this is rare.
-For example, the password files are not regenerated unless the user adds, deletes or modifies a user account using the Web administrative user interface.
+Note that adding a template file will not necessarily cause the configuration file to be regenerated.
+Regeneration of a configuration file from its templates is only performed when the system determines there has been a change requested by the user in the user interface (in some cases system events may cause a file to be regenerated, but this is rare).
+For example, the password files are not regenerated unless the user adds, deletes or modifies a user account using the web administrative user interface.

 Configuration changes can be announced to the system using triggers.
-Triggers assure whichever actions taken are appropriate for a configuration change.
+Triggers are the Magnia SG20s method of assuring whatever actions are appropriate for a configuration change are taken.
 Execution of a trigger will cause the appropriate configuration files to be regenerated.
 Please see the separate section of this document describing triggers for more detail.

-The following configuration files are template-based, and should not be modified directly.
-This list is current at time of this document's publication.
-You should check your system for the actual list of files by viewing the contents of the directory /sa2/templates.
+The following configuration files are templatized, and should not be modified directly.
+This list is current as of the time of writing.
+Please check your system for the actual list.

 Directory File

 /etc aliases

 crontab

 dhcpd.conf

 ftpaccess

 group

 htgroup

 htpasswd

 inittab

 named.conf

 passwd

 pptpd.conf

 printcap

 shadow

 sysctl.conf

 userdb

 wvdial

 /etc/atalk atalkd.conf

 netatalk.conf

 /etc/fetchmail fetchmail

 /etc/httpd/conf httpd.admin

 httpd.intranet

 /etc/isdn ibod.cf

 /etc/mail access

 genericstable

 local-host-names

 sendmail.mc

 virtusertable

 /etc/mgetty+sendfax login.config

 mgetty.config

 /etc/ppp chap-secrets

 ioptions

 ioptions.dialin

 pap-secrets

 pppoe.conf

 /etc/ppp/peers dialin

 pptp

 /etc/rc.d/init.d dhcpd

 iptables

 named

 network

 pcmcia

 /etc/samba smb.conf

 smbpasswd

 /etc/squid squid.conf

 /etc/sysconfig clock

 ipchains

 iptables.sh

 network

 /etc/sysconfig/network-scripts ifcfg-ethn

 ifdown-ippp

 ifdown-ppp

 ifup-ippp

 ifup-post

 ifup-ppp

 /etc/sysconfig/tsb/tsb_ap_proc channel

 distance_between_aps

 dtim_period

 enable_encryption

 enable_macfilter

 key1

 key2

 key3

 key4

 keys

 mac_accept

 multicast_rate

 network_name

 reject_any

 station_name

 transmit_key_id

-/etc/xinet.d ірор3
+/etc/xinet.d ipop3

 telnet

 wu-ftpd

 /sa2/conf lcdkbd.conf

 /sa2/web/admin htaccess

 /sa2/sbin ifdown-local

-ifup
+, Indom: local

 ifup-local

 /var/named domain

 domain.rev

 /var/spool/cron root

-Template Perl programming interface
+Template Perl Programming Interface

-The template processor has a Perl object-oriented interface and a command line wrapper.
-Each requires two parameters: filename and mode.
+The template processor has both a Perl object-oriented interface and a command line wrapper.
+Each of these take two parameters: filename and mode.